NEW: The Top 5 Trails of 2021.

 Widely portrayed for decades as a protected provincial park, it sits as the perfect example of compounding neglect.
 Owls Head should be a part of a well-designed plan, consulted, deliberated & planned upon decades ago.
 This chain of coastal parks would have collectively offered interconnecting hiking, biking, paddling & camping opportunities bookending the pristine, untouched 100 wild islands.
 Owls head was identified as being a key piece to preserving this globally rare ecosystem that most countries would dream of having.

 Owls Head has recently become a hot-button issue across the province.
 Nova Scotians have come accustomed to the “jobs jobs jobs” over-selling of a business asking for public money or public land.
 What has caused people to take special notice of this case, is the egregiously secret process that sets a chilling precedent for any public lands thought to be protected.
 A very small percentage of the province’s coastline is public and protected, Owls Head was portrayed to be part of that small percentage.
 Rightly so, people are taking offence to it being secretly sold as scrap.
 Check out the highly informative “Save Owls Head” Facebook group for a wealth of information on this subject.
+Update (Nov.
+23, 2021) Owls Head has been spared, thanks to one of the most successful grassroots movements in the province’s history.

 The Eastern Shore is well known for its fog, and it’s safe to assume you may encounter some.
 Bring extra layers as fog can cause the temperatures to drop rapidly.
 The water temperature is typically not warm, so don’t expect it to be tropical despite the beautiful turquoise tint.
 A wetsuit is a must-have for surfing, while swimming is perfectly enjoyable depending on your cold tolerance and the ambient temperature.
 The water is not deep as the especially wide beach drops off very gradually.